Table of Contents

 Chapter 1 – General Information

-Public health offices are located in White Hall – suites 344 and 444, and the 4th floor office corridor.
+Public health office are located in White Hall – suite 444, and the 4th floor office corridor.
 Personnel includes 16 faculty members, 2 administrative staff, and 2 internship coordinators.

 Department Office Hours